yuliytsank/glaucoma-project/README.md

-# glaucoma-project
+# Glaucoma Automation Project

-This was project done at Insight Data Science in the summer of 2019 as a proof of concept of automated glaucoma detection from low- resolution Ocular Coherence Tomography (OCT) images.
+This was a project done at Insight Data Science in the summer of 2019 as a proof of concept of automated glaucoma detection in developing world regions from low-resolution Ocular Coherence Tomography (OCT) images.

 OCT volume reference:
 <img src="/Images/Reference/OCT_vol_reference.png" height="70%" width="70%">

 ## Requirements

--
+-"requirements.txt" contains a long list of packages in the conda environment I was using with Python 2.7 -the main ones needed for this part of the project were pytorch, torchvision, scikit-learn

 ## Training and Testing
 ```